 Step 2.
 Next, you need to open the Windows installation drive (usually, it’s a “C” drive).

 Step 3.
-After that, double-click on the folder
+After that, double-click on the folder Windows and then open the folder, Panther.

 Step 4.
-Then, locate the file
+Then, locate the file setupact and open it with a Notepad/Wordpad under the Panther folder.

 Step 5.
-Now, look for word
+Now, look for the word Detected Boot Environment from the file setupact.

 When you complete the above steps, you can quickly determine if your PC supports UEFI/EFI on Windows 11/10/8.